t-lou/CommonVisualizer/README.md

 Sometimes when we want to do simulation or computation in C++, it is not easy to visualize the data, especially transforms.

 This project aims at providing a header-only library for data visualization with OpenGL, such as mesh, point cloud and simple shapes.
+The hpp header can also be easily built as library (examples/test_sep_*).

 # Dependencies